swellstores/origin-theme/README.md

 # Origin - headless storefront theme for [Swell](https://www.swell.is/)

-Origin is a universal progressive web app for online stores, using modern JavaScript and front-end tooling.
-It's intended as a reference example and starter project for building custom storefronts powered by Swell.
+Origin is a reference example and starter project for building custom Nuxt v2 storefronts powered by Swell.js.

+> [!IMPORTANT]
+> **The app is provided in an 'as-is' state and will not be receiving updates or bug fixes from March 1, 2024.** [Swell.js](https://developers.swell.is/frontend-api/setup) itself is in active development and is recommended SDK for building full-stack JS storefronts on Swell.

 #### Features